amashrabov/demo/README.md

 No need to define [600 arguments for your experiment](https://github.com/huggingface/transformers/blob/aaccf1844eccbb90cc923378e3c37a6b143d03fb/src/transformers/training_args.py#L161).
 No more [yaml witchcraft](https://hydra.cc/).
 You can use whatever you want, whenever you want.
 We just introduce a simple interface to define your experiments.
 We have even taken it further, now you only need to design the way to interact.

+## Compatibility
+**We need you to have nodes with:**
+ - Ubuntu
+ - SSH access
+ - Non-root user with sudo privileges (no-password is required)

+**Clouds we have tested on:**
+ - LambdaLabs
+ - FluidStack

+Feel free to open an issue if you have any problems with other clouds.

 ## Setup tutorial